usmanhameed2017/Node-JS/Important.md

 - A callback function that is often used to continue code execution after an Asynchronous operation has completed in a High Order Function is called `Asynchronous Callback`.

 - `Asynchronous Callbacks` are used to delay the execution of a function until a particular event has occurred such as; reading file, fetching data from a server, updating a data etc.

+- An event is an `action` that has happened in our application we can respond to.

+- By using the events module, we can create our own custom events and respond to those custom events in a `non-blocking` manner.

+- Node.js has a built-in module, called `events`, where you can create, fire, and listen for your own events.

+- We can attach multiple `Event Handlers` to a single `Event`.